rubicon/home-assistant.io/source/_integrations/overseerr.markdown

 ## Known limitations

+There are a few known limitations for using the integration:
-Overseerr is only capable of having one webhook set up at a time.
+- Overseerr is only capable of having one webhook set up at a time.
 This means you can only have 1 Home Assistant instance connected to your Overseerr instance at a time.
+- The integration is not able to function with <abbr title="cross-site request forgery">CSRF</abbr> protection turned on.
+In Overseer, go to **Settings** and turn off the **CSRF Protection**.

 ## Remove integration